 While non-vintage rosé Champagne is still a popular choice with consumers, Jan Konetzki, consultant sommelier and director of wine at the Four Seasons, notes that vintage and prestige cuvée rosé Champagnes are gaining traction among consumers, particularly in restaurants.

-Rosé Champagnes can be more expensive than their ‘original’ counterparts, for one thing.
-Many of the best examples can also work brilliantly at the dinner table – whether it’s Valentine’s Day or not.
+It’s easy to see why, as many of the best examples can work brilliantly at the dinner table – whether it’s Valentine’s Day or not.

-How it tastes
+How rosé Champagne tastes